aws-samples/aws-startup-blueprint/README.md

 ## Install instructions

 There are two ways to deploy this.

-If you just want to get the above working in your account ASAP follow the **CloudFormation** instructions.
+Option 1) If you just want to get the above working in your account ASAP follow the **CloudFormation** instructions.

-If you value the principles of infrastructure as code, want to cleanly manage/adapt/update the architecture over time using code, or you already aware of how awesome the [AWS CDK](https://aws.amazon.com/cdk/) is, follow the **CDK** instructions.
+Option 2) If want to cleanly manage/adapt/update the architecture over time using code, or you already aware of how awesome the [AWS CDK](https://aws.amazon.com/cdk/) is, follow the **CDK** instructions.

 ### Quick Install Option: CloudFormation